fuzziqersoftware/newserv/README.md

     * `$rand <seed>`: Sets your override random seed (specified as a 32-bit hex value).
 This will make any games you create use the given seed for rare enemies.
 This also makes item drops deterministic in Blue Burst games hosted by newserv.
 On the proxy server, this command can cause desyncs with other players in the same game, since they will not see the overridden random seed.
 To remove the override, run `$rand` with no arguments.

 * Blue Burst player commands (game server only)
     * `$bbchar <username> <password> <1-4>`: Use this command when playing on a non-BB version of PSO.
 If the username and password are correct, this command converts your current character to BB format and saves it on the server in the given slot.
+Any character already in that slot is overwritten.
     * `$edit <stat> <value>`: Modifies your character data.

 * Game state commands (game server only)